FrankN88/quiz-game/TESTING.md

 - Assessing the combinations of colours and the related contrast.
 - Fonts choice looking smart and not invasive.
 - Improving the overall images quality compared to the initial framework idea.
-- Overall balance in the positioning and sizing of images in the pages.
+- Overall balance in the positioning and sizing of elements in the pages.
-- Dedicating a whole page to the publications with the related links.

 ## Manual Testing  :wrench: